...

 Bill Wilson, a co-founder of AA, was particularly taken by the prayer.
 He immediately recognized its relevance to the AA philosophy, which emphasizes acceptance, courage, and wisdom as key elements in overcoming alcoholism.

 To demonstrate its relevance, AA began printing the prayer on cards and distributing them to members.
 This helped to solidify its role in AA meetings and traditions.
-It was adopted by Alcoholics Anonymous and other 12-step programs in the 1940s.
+It was adopted by Alcoholics Anonymous and other 12-step programs in the 1940s being recited in most meetings.

 Breaking Down the Elements